firecmsco/firecms/website/docs/new_in_v2.md

 ### Properties and builders

+- New text fields components give us better performance and more flexibility.
 - **Property builders**: You can now have property builders at any level of your property tree (not just in the first level like in version 1.0).
 You also get the local value of the property you are defining in the callback, which